bmeviauac01/softwarelab1/docs/Lab-MSSQL/index.md

 ﻿# MSSQL

-In this lab we will practice working with the server-side programming features of Microsoft SQL Server.
+In this lab, we will practice working with the server-side programming features of Microsoft SQL Server.

 ## Pre-requisites and preparation

 Required tools to complete the tasks:

-- Windows, Linux or MacOS: All tools are platform-independent, or a platform-independent alternative is available.
+- Windows, Linux, or macOS: All tools are platform-independent, or a platform-independent alternative is available.
 - Microsoft SQL Server
     - The free Express version is sufficient, or you may also use _localdb_ installed with Visual Studio
     - A [Linux version](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup) is also available.
-    - On MacOS you can use Docker.
+    - On macOS, you can use Docker.
 - [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms), or you may also use the platform-independent [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download) is
 - Database initialization script: [mssql.sql](https://bmeviauac01.github.io/adatvezerelt/db/mssql.sql)
 - GitHub account and a git client